-1 VAT on construction work
+1. VAT on construction work

-The construction of new buildings is charged a zero rate of VAT, provided the supply in question is for a social purpose: in effect, this means that only the construction of new houses, dwellings and buildings with a charitable purpose is zero-rated.
+The construction of new buildings is charged a zero rate of VAT, provided the supply in question is for a social purpose.
+In effect, this means that only the construction of new houses, dwellings and buildings with a charitable purpose is zero-rated.
 Generally VAT is charged at the standard rate - currently 20% - on all repair, renovation and maintenance work whatever the status of the building concerned, although a reduced rate of 5% is charged on the conversion or renovation of some types of residential building.
-In addition, approved alteration work of certain types of protected buildings has been zero-rated.11
+Approved alteration work of certain types of protected buildings has been zero-rated in the past, although this type of construction work has been standard-rated since October 2012.18

 Schedule 8 to the Value Added Tax Act (VATA) 1994 sets out those goods and services which are zero-rated; group 5 to this schedule covers new construction.
 Item 2 to group 5 specifies that the construction of "a building designed as a dwelling or a number of dwellings or intended for use solely for a relevant residential purpose or a relevant charitable purpose" may be zero-rated.
 Group 6 to schedule 8 makes provision for zero-rating certain types of construction work carried out on "protected buildings": broadly speaking, dwellings or buildings with a charitable purpose that are either listed buildings or scheduled monuments.
-Following the changes announced in Budget 2012, this relief was withdrawn from 1 October
+Following the changes announced in Budget 2012, this relief was withdrawn from 1 October 2012, though relief was retained on a transitional basis for work commenced before the Budget until 30 September 2015.19